Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1020/readme.md

     UNKNOWN_REQUEST, «request»

 - Where `request` is the content the server has received.
-For instance, if the server receives a message `JOB_APPLICATIONS_REQUEST user1`, it will reply with
+For instance, if the server receives a message `PUBLISH_OPN user1`, it will reply with

     UNKNOWN_REQUEST, "JOB_APPLICATIONS_REQUEST user1"